Click to set custom HTML

 Our four children have been homeschooled their entire lives, with the exception of our oldest who went to kindergarten.
 Homeschooling has been a wonderful, exhausting, time-consuming, inspiring, joyous, aggravating, everything-we-hoped-for, what-was-I-thinking, amazingly awesome experience.
 Honestly, we don't want it to end.
 Well, what we mean is we don't want the close-knit family ties that homeschooling has introduced firmly into our family life to ever end.
 And thankfully we know it won't.
 We are ever so thankful for the memories we've made side by side that have glued our past to our present and our present to our future.

 Included in our homeschooling experience is our farming and homesteading life.
 We grow many of our own heirloom vegetables using organic methods and work hard each year to grow more and more produce that will lead us to a self-sustaining lifestyle.
-We raise chickens for eggs and meat, a couple of cows for meat, Registered Oberhasli and Alpine dairy goats for dairy products and skin care, Registered Australian Shepherd herding dogs, and other creatures great and small for our pleasure, profit, and education.
+We raise chickens for eggs and meat, a couple of cows for meat, Registered Oberhasli, Alpine, & Toggenburg dairy goats for dairy products and skin care, Registered Australian Shepherd herding dogs, and other creatures great and small for our pleasure, profit, and education.
 We've been blessed with children that love to work around the farm, making the adventure of homesteading possible for us all.
 We have graduated two of our sons from homeschool and enjoy their company working in our family business.
 We are learning new skills each day, and strive toward more knowledge of times gone by- when working the land meant survival.
 We are thankful for modern times that allow us to run to the store for necessities, but treasure the fact that we have the ability and experience to provide for ourselves as well.
 Homesteading has made all this possible!